marcocastignoli/bynd/readme.md

 Experimenting a pure javascript alternative to React and Vue using getters/setters and data attributes.

+## I don't know hoe to test it
+I don't know how to test it, I would love to know the PRO and CON of this approach.
+Any suggestion is very welcome.
+* Is it efficient?
+* How can I benchmark it?

 ## How it works

 ### Define your template